aws/aws-application-networking-k8s/docs/getstarted.md

    ```
    ***Note***

-   By default, the gateway(lattice service network) is not associated with cluster's VPC.
-To associate a gateway(lattice service network) to VPC, gateway object must have following annotation.
+   By default, the gateway (lattice service network) is not associated with cluster's VPC.
+To associate a gateway (lattice service network) to VPC, `my-hotel-gateway.yaml` includes the following annotation.

-       apiVersion: gateway.networking.k8s.io/v1alpha2
+       apiVersion: gateway.networking.k8s.io/v1beta1
        kind: Gateway
        metadata:
          name: my-hotel